- BA in English Studies and Linguistics, The University of Hong Kong

 - PhD in English Studies, The University of Hong Kong

-At CAES, Parco mainly teaches CAES1000 Core University English (CUE).
-He is also the Programme Coordinator of the course.
-In addition, he teaches MAAL6027 Discourse Analysis and supervises postgraduate students writing their dissertations for the MAAL (M.A. in Applied Linguistics) programme.
+At CAES, Parco mainly teaches CAES1000 Core University English (CUE) and MAAL7005 Spoken Discourse Analysis, and supervises postgraduate students writing their dissertations or portfolios for the MAAL (M.A. in Applied Linguistics) programme.
 His research interests focus on (critical) discourse analysis, sociolinguistics, semantics, and pragmatics.

 Special Interest Groups: